pawansarule/BCA-Sci-Practical_Slips-FOC-MS_PPT/README.md

 Q13.
 Use PowerPoint to create a slideshow entitled “Social Media”.
 Your presentation must contain at least three slides, should be eye-catching and have a creative use of visual effects.

 Q14.
-Use PowerPoint to create a slideshow entitled “Unity in diversity”.
+Use PowerPoint to create a slideshow entitled “Unity in Diversity”.
 Your presentation must contain at least three slides, should be eye-catching and have a creative use of visual effects.

 Q15.
 Use PowerPoint to create a slideshow entitled “Air Pollution”.
 Your presentation must contain at least three slides, should be eye-catching and have a creative use of visual effects.